Characteristics of auto-entrepreneur status.

 Becoming a micro-entrepreneur couldn't be easier: just visit www.lautoentrepreneur.fr or guichet-entreprises.fr.

-These two official platforms, created by the French government, allow you tocarry out all your formalities online.
+These two official platforms created by the State allow you to carry out all your procedures online.

-Your declaration of commencement of activity can be made on a single form
+Your declaration of commencement of activity is contained in a single form

 The following information must be provided: